Mealco raises $7M to launch new delivery-centric restaurants – TechCrunch

 “If you want to open a single location and be in the kitchen every morning,” then he said Mealco isn’t for you.
 “That not wrong or right, it’s a preference … But most chefs are creators, they’re artists.
 They express themselves through food.”
 And in his view, Mealco allows them to focus on that creativity.

-Rucker Park Capital led the round with participation from FJLabs, Reshape, 2048.vc, Oceans Ventures, WLP and angel investors including former Seamless CEO as Jonathan Zabusky.
+Rucker Park Capital led the round with participation from FJLabs, Reshape, 2048.vc, Oceans Ventures, WLP and angel investors including former Seamless CEO Jonathan Zabusky.
 Simon said the plan is to launch throughout New York City and surrounding areas this year, before moving on to new cities next year.

-“We had the opportunity to see the evolution of the food ecosystem firsthand

-in the past few years,” said Wes Tang-Wymer, general partner at Rucker Park Capital, in a statement.
+“We had the opportunity to see the evolution of the food ecosystem firsthand in the past few years,” said Wes Tang-Wymer, general partner at Rucker Park Capital, in a statement.
 “The time is ripe to embrace all these advances to launch new brands in a new format.
-In Mealco, we found the most compelling model to push the frontier of restaurant innovation further

-by empowering chefs to take ‘idea-to-table’ faster and cheaper than ever before.”
+In Mealco, we found the most compelling model to push the frontier of restaurant innovation further by empowering chefs to take ‘idea-to-table’ faster and cheaper than ever before.”